Georgia Space Grant Consortium Presents Lights, Camera, Explore!

 - Quality/clarity of explanations (should be appropriate for a K-6 audience)

-- Activity can be done with materials many kids would have access to at home
+- Activity can be done with materials most students would have access to at home

 - Bonus points if the STEM concept is linked to space!